msteffan/fundamentals/01_wdi_fundamentals/01_nitrous.md

 # Setting Up Your Nitrous Box

 We're going to be writing quite a few programs throughout this course.
-Instead of writing programs into files on our computer, and running these programs on our computer, we're going to make use of a service called [Nitrous](http://nitrous.io).
+For some of your exercises, you'll be writing into files on your local computer, and executing them on the command line (we'll explain).
+For the mini-projects and assessment, you'll be making use of a service called [Nitrous](http://nitrous.io).

 Nitrous effectively creates a computer for us in "the cloud" (yes, THE cloud) that is all set up to run Ruby programs for us!
 "Well," you may ask, "if